raandree/AiCSharpTest/memory-bank/productContext.md

   - Progress indicators for long-running operations
   - Clear error messages for permission issues

+#### 3.5.
+Service Configuration
+- **What**: Change service startup type (Automatic, Manual, Disabled)
+- **Why**: Users need to configure when services start without using services.msc
+- **How**:
+  - Dropdown/ComboBox in details panel for startup type
+  - Real-time validation and permission checking
+  - Confirmation for changes to system-critical services
+  - Apply button or immediate save on change

 #### 4. Real-time Status Updates
 - **What**: Live service status monitoring
 - **Why**: Users need to see immediate feedback from their actions